simonmika/egmontmika.com/content/blog/don't-work-for-god.md

 Don’t worry about "your ministry".
 It's not yours anyway, but Jesus'.
 And don't submit to wrong expectations from others.
 Instead, find out what the Lord already has prepared for you.

-Don’t try to do something great FOR the Lord, but join in WITH him!
+And join in WITH him!